 Apply for a grant

-This fund is managed by the South Downs Volunteer Ranger Service and administered by South Downs National Park Trust.
+This fund is managed by the South Downs National Park Trust in partnership with the Volunteer Ranger Service.
 The Volunteer Conservation Fund will allocate grants of up to £5,000 annually (£2,000 is the average grant) to projects that enhance the National Park and include practical support of the Volunteer Ranger Service.

 The application form, monitoring form and guidance document can be downloaded at the bottom of this page.